Learn Wheel-Thrown Pottery Basics - Creative Arts quest for Beginner level adventurers

 6

-Choose a glaze from the studio's options (usually 5-10 colors).
-Brush or dip your bisque-fired piece (studio fires it for you after trimming).
+Choose a glaze from the studio's options (usually 5-10 colors) and brush or dip your bisque-fired bowl.
 Pick it up 2-3 weeks later after the final glaze firing.
-The color and texture will surprise you—glaze transforms completely in the kiln.
+The color and texture will surprise you—glaze transforms completely in the kiln, and your bowl will be about 12% smaller than when you shaped it.

 Gear Up for Your Quest